+Some snails, such as the Mystery Snail and Nerite Snail sold in fish stores are nice additions to aquariums and do not readily multiply in the aquarium, But Pond Snails, Rams Horn Snails and Trumpet Snails can rapidly reproduce and overrun a tank quickly.
 One day you gaze at your aquarium and notice a small snail on the glass.
 It looks harmless enough.
-A week later the snail has half a dozen companions.
+A week later, the snail has half a dozen companions.
 Before you know it, the tank is crawling with them.

 Where did they come from?
 How did they multiply so rapidly?
 More importantly, what can you do to get rid of them?
 Anyone who has fought the snail battle knows it is a tough one, but there are things you can do to keep them at bay.

-When you set up your tank there were no snails in it, so where did they come from?
-Snails usually arrive on plants in the tank, either as grown snails or as packets of eggs.
-Sometimes they arrive with the fish, having been scooped up when the fish was netted.
+When you set up your aquarium there were no snails in it, so where did they come from?
+Snails usually arrive on plants in the tank, either as grown snails or as packets of eggs on the plant.
+Sometimes they arrive with the fish, having been scooped up when the fish was netted at the store and were added to the aquarium with the water in the transport bag.
 All it takes is one stray snail or a few eggs, and you have a resident snail population in your tank.

 Perhaps the most astonishing thing about snails is how easily they multiply, especially when there was only one snail to start with.
 It only takes one snail, as most snails don't require a mate to reproduce.
 No need to find a snail matchmaking service, the lone snail fertilizes its own eggs, and voila, a couple of weeks later it becomes a single parent.